OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-10.md

 ## Mark 10:36

-“What do you want Me to do for you?”
+“What is it that you wish Me to do for you?”
 He asked.

 ## Mark 10:37